-Getting food to hungry Utahns requires considerable resources, infrastructure and management.
-Our relationships with statewide and national manufacturers, retailers, packers, growers, transportation companies, government agencies and other organizations, coupled with our the ability to fundraise on a statewide (and national) level, allows us to distribute food free-of-charge to our 141 partner agencies across Utah.
+Getting food to hungry Utahns requires considerable resources, infrastructure, and management.
+Our relationships with statewide and national manufacturers, retailers, packers, growers, transportation companies, government agencies, and other organizations, coupled with our ability to fundraise on a statewide (and national) level, allow us to distribute food free of charge to our 245 partner agencies across Utah.
 Those partner agencies are the direct link to get much-needed food directly into the hands of Utahns facing hunger.
-Our resources include two large warehouses, a transportation fleet and our valuable affiliation with Feeding America, but our most important resource is the amazing support we receive from the community.
+Our resources include two large warehouses, a transportation fleet, and our valuable affiliation with Feeding America, but our most important resource is the amazing support we receive from the community.

 Where do we get our food?

-Last year, we collected over 39 million pounds of food for Utahns facing hunger through a variety of means:
+Last year, we collected 62.2 million pounds of food for Utahns facing hunger through a variety of means:

-- Grocery Rescue (36%): Our incredible partnerships with local grocery retailers gives us access to much-needed fresh and perishable food items that are nearing expiration dates, leveraging what would otherwise be food waste into a vital tool to alleviate hunger in Utah.
-Last year, we rescued just under 14 million pounds of edible food from 225 grocery stores across the state, thereby keeping millions of pounds of food out of local landfills.
+- Grocery Rescue (32%): Our incredible partnerships with local grocery retailers gives us access to much-needed fresh and perishable food items that are nearing expiration dates, leveraging what would otherwise be food waste into a vital tool to alleviate hunger in Utah.
+Last year, we rescued over 20 million pounds of edible food from 383 grocery stores across the state, thereby keeping millions of pounds of food out of local landfills.

-- National Commercial Donations (25%): Being a member of Feeding America’s nationwide network of food banks gives us access to food made available thanks to national vendors, producers and other food banks across the country.
+- National Commercial Donations (43%): Being a member of Feeding America’s nationwide network of food banks gives us access to food made available thanks to national vendors, producers, and other food banks across the country.
 Often, we are able to obtain these items for just the cost of transportation.
-In addition, our partnerships with local transportation companies sometimes means that these food items are picked up and delivered to us free-of-charge.
+In addition, our partnerships with local transportation companies sometimes mean that these food items are picked up and delivered to us free of charge.

-- Local Commercial Donations (13%): Local commercial food distributors include growers, manufacturers and retailers.
+- Local Commercial Donations (7%): Local commercial food distributors include growers, manufacturers, and retailers.
 Donated food may consist of seasonal, surplus or discontinued items, or food in damaged containers.